ThrowTheSwitch/Ceedling/README.md

 This will install all of Unity, CMock, and Ceedling into a new folder named YourNewProjectName.
 It will also create a simple directory structure for you with src and test folders.
 SCORE!
-It's also creates a simple rakefile and project.yml file that you can tweak to your own needs.
+It also creates a sample project.yml file that you can tweak to your own needs.

 It'll also include documentation for all of these tools, unless you specify --nodocs at when you issue the command above... then it skips